deeplearninc/relaax_sample_apps/cartpole/README.md

 The observation is a vector of four numbers (the cart position and speed and the pole angle and angular speed).
 The action is discrete from [0, 1] for force application direction.

 ## <a name="da3c"></a>DA3C
 To run it navigate to this directory and start `relaax run -c da3c.yaml`.
 It takes several minutes to converge.
 Wait for 300 episodes.
 Use `tensorboard --logdir logs/metrics` to follow progress.
-The episode reward will be 200 is most episodes.
+The episode reward will be 200 in most episodes.

 ![img](../resources/cartpole_da3c.png)